In this post, we’ll show you the features and functionalities of Studio 3T’s Table View, one of three ways to explore data in our MongoDB GUI.

 Studio 3T – then MongoChef – was one of the first MongoDB GUIs to introduce table view to MongoDB.
 Users could edit data in-place, step into and out of embedded fields effortlessly, and switch to Tree or JSON view as they please.

-But the old Table View couldn’t step into array-valued columns, but only into individual arrays.
+The old Table View couldn’t step into array-valued columns, only into individual arrays.
 It didn’t support hiding columns, which is useful to reduce the view to the most important data.
 It wasn’t possible to view nested fields next to their parent columns, making it difficult to navigate nested data structures.
 Viewing a table with a few hundred columns also bore a performance cost.

 Enter Studio 3T’s new Table View: a simpler, more convenient way of exploring complex MongoDB collections without sacrificing performance.

 In the old Table View, it was impossible to view nested fields with the rest of the table.
 Users had to step into and out of embedded objects (or cells/columns) one at a time to explore deeper JSON paths, losing the context of the nested fields within the overall data.

 With the new Table View, you can expand fields and arrays right next to other columns in the table simply by right-clicking on a field and choosing Show Embedded Fields.

 You can also show and hide all embedded fields in one click.
 Simply right-click any field and choose Show (or Hide) All Embedded Fields.

 An improvement we’ve added in Studio 3T 5.7.2 is a much better way of seeing which columns or fields you’ve expanded.
 Now, when you show embedded fields, the parent field will show a dot right before it, indicating that its nested fields have been expanded.

 To make navigating data even easier, each nested field will also show its complete JSON path, so you’re always aware of a field’s context within the overall data set.